-At the Law Office of Cyrus Mor, our Santa Ana, California unemployment appeal attorney helps employees with the EDD appeal process when they are denied unemployment insurance benefits in California.
+At the Law Office of Cyrus Mor, our Santa Ana, California unemployment appeal attorney helps employees with the unemployment appeal process when they are denied unemployment insurance benefits in California.

 Call us today at (949) 783-4148 for a free phone consultation and case evaluation for your unemployment appeal.

-If you are a resident of Santa Ana and your unemployment claim was denied by the Employment Development Department (EDD), you only have 30 days to file an appeal.
+If you are a resident of Santa Ana and your unemployment claim was denied, you only have 30 days to file an appeal.
 After 30 days has passed, you will need to show good cause for filing late.

 Our Santa Ana unemployment lawyer has helped numerous clients recover their benefits who were denied based on code section 1256.
 What does it mean to get denied based on this code section?
 Section 1256 is primarily concerned with how you’re most recent employment actually ended.
 The code lays out specific considerations when an individual is denied and files an appeal.